Doodle Tuesday Continue reading Doodle Tuesday

 This week’s poem is There was in cranes.
 I hope you enjoy it!
 There was in cranes. by Jay Snelling Cellophaned flowers.
 To look forward to it was an astonishing feeling of a high degree.
 Staging each one by hand.
-Directors of gardens, their relationship to the towering tempest in over 2000 plastic… Continue reading The Monday Poem – There was in cranes.
+Directors of gardens, their relationship to the towering tempest in over 2000 plastic theatres created a production by the name of Margaret.
+She sat by Neptune and they created poultry, and dogs with names of Mars and Fire.
+They were interested, to London they flew for a line and shine until ending.
+I use chance methods to create my poetry and I’d love to … Continue reading The Monday Poem – There was in cranes.

 Start from Chapter One.
 Chapter Three.
 It may well be imagined how powerfully I was affected by the annals of the Harrises.
-In this continuous record there seemed to me to brood a persistent evil beyond anything in Nature as I had known it; an evil clearly connected with the house and not with the family.… Continue reading The Shunned House – H.P.
+In this continuous record there seemed to me to brood a persistent evil beyond anything in Nature as I … Continue reading The Shunned House – H.P.
 Lovecraft 3/5

 The Shunned House (1924) probably has my favourite opening and my favourite ending of any Lovecraft short story.
 The ending could even be considered a happy ending by Lovecraft standards and leaves me smiling and not grimacing or despairing!
-It’s quite a straight-forward horror tale really, a classic haunted-house story, but I enjoy the suspense… Continue reading The Shunned House – H.P.
+It’s … Continue reading The Shunned House – H.P.
 Lovecraft 1/5